sbordeyne/renpy-text-editor/README.md

     - [x] collapsing with "#region region-name" and "#endregion" comments
     - [x] collapsing labels, screens, python, init, statements and functions
 - [x] Reassign Keybindings how you see fit, including support for F13-F24 keys.
+- [x] GUI for setting up your preferences

 # Planned Features